 1.1.
+Problem and problem drivers

+A number of challenges to objectively estimate/benchmark the safety level and safety performance of single operator(s) in SERA remain:

+- As part of the general safety oversight by the authorities and the public - Poor learning from own safety performance and that of others

+More specifically, in relation to established Common Safety Methods (CSMs), in order of ability to control the risk these challenges manifest through:

+- SMS monitoring

+- Supervision

-Problem and problem drivers A number of challenges to objectively estimate/benchmark the safety level and safety performance of single operator(s) in SERA remain: As part of the general safety oversight by the authorities and the public Poor learning from own safety performance and that of others More specifically, in relation to established Common Safety Methods (CSMs), in order of ability to control the risk these challenges manifest through: SMS monitoring Supervision Safety certification (renewal) process View on the developments of safety within the SERA These challenges are partly linked to the limited ability to access, manage and use optimally information about accidents and incidents including causes, precursors, risks and trends as well as the management of risk control measures.
-These elements were highlighted in the CSM ASLE Mandate where it was stressed that 'the collection and sharing opsafety occurrence data could be enhanced providing more safety details related to the causes of the occurrences.
-To fully exploit this information it is important that the collected data are comparable, so that the railway operators can draw benefit from it in their assessments and analysis.
-The overarching problem would then be the sub-optimal management or railway safety in SERA at operator, national and EU levels having implications on the overall level of railway safety in Europe as well as operational performance.
-In particular, four main drivers of this oroblem ety the rs ods fest ling risk SLP of ails ion, way The t of l as have been identified, as dis Weak collective learning after relevant occurrences/accidents/ incidents Splayed below: Weak collective definition of SERA improvement/ simplification Sub-optimal management of railway safety in SERA Weak level of sharing good practice between actors within a given level (operators / national) Unstructured / unharmonised sharing of information between levels operators-National-EU
+- Safety certification (renewal) process

+- View on the developments of safety within the SERA

+These challenges are partly linked to the limited ability to access, manage and use optimally information about accidents and incidents including causes, precursors, risks and trends as well as the management of risk control measures.
+These elements were highlighted in the CSM ASLP Mandate where it was stressed that '...the collection and sharing of safety occurrence data... could be enhanced providing more safety details related to the causes of the occurrences.
+To fully exploit this information, it is important that the collected data are comparable, so that the railway operators can draw benefit from it in their assessments and analysis.
+The overarching problem would then be the sub-optimal management of railway safety in SERA at operator, national and EU levels having implications on the overall level of railway safety in Europe as well as operational performance.
+In particular, four main drivers of this problem have been identified, as displayed below:

+1. Weak collective learning1 after relevant occurrences / accidents/incidents